Efficient Lawn Watering

 - Equip the system with moisture sensors so the system does not turn on when it is raining.
 Soil moisture sensors are also available.

 - Set the automatic timer to water every 3 or 4 days adjusting the time and frequency, as needed, to accommodate changes in seasonal water demand.

 Local watering restrictions are sometimes necessary due to limited treatment capacity or reduced water supplies caused by mechanical problems or drought conditions.
 Water efficient lawn watering practices can help reduce the need for watering restrictions and expensive expansions to the water system.
 Here are a few recommendations in the event lawn watering restrictions are needed.

-· Be aware of the various shade and moistures zones in your yard and plan your gardens and plantings accordingly.
+- Be aware of the various shade and moisture zones in your yard and plan your gardens and plantings accordingly.

 - Mulch can serve as a ground cover that reduces water evaporation from the soil while reducing the number of weeds that compete for soil moisture.

 - Use cisterns or rain barrels to capture rainwater from downspouts for use in your yard.
 A lid, mesh fabric or several drops of baby oil on the surface will prevent mosquitoes from breeding.